All Episodes

 It's not passing us by.

-Now, let's see what's been handed to the Republicans on a silver platter in the recent past.
+Let's see what's been handed to the Republicans on a silver platter in the recent past.

-The first bailouts, Americans by a large margin didn't think that bailout was the right thing to do.
+The first bailouts, Americans by a large margin, didn't think that bailout was the right thing to do.

-And we bailed out we bailed out those banks, right?
+And we bailed out those banks, right?

-We're back, we're back to where we were in October when the banks were in big we're we're back there.
+faith in the bank we're back we're back to where we were in october when the banks were in big we're back there We're exactly deja groundhog day.

 At least that movie ended.